 5) European History

 Stony Brook faculty cover a range of periods and topics in European history, with particular strengths in medieval and early modern religion and culture, the Atlantic World, the eighteenth century, empire and decolonization, and modern state formation.
-Our department includes senior scholars (such as Gary Marker in Russian history, Herman Lebovics in modern French and post-colonial history, and Kathleen Wilson in modern British history); mid-career scholars (such Young-Sun Hong in modern German and transnational history, and Alix Cooper in early modern Europe); and younger colleagues (such as Joshua Teplitsky , our most recent hire, in Hapsburg and Jewish history).
+Our department includes senior scholars (such as Gary Marker in Russian history, and Kathleen Wilson in modern British history); mid-career scholars (such Young-Sun Hong in modern German and transnational history, and Alix Cooper in early modern Europe); and younger colleagues (such as Joshua Teplitsky , our most recent hire, in Hapsburg and Jewish history).
 We practice a range of different methodologies: Sara Lipton examines medieval religion and society through the lens of visual imagery and material culture, and Larry Frohman combines social history, governmentality, and global health.
 Europeanists at Stony Brook also have the opportunity to work with history faculty with expertise on European colonies outside the West ( Eric Lewis Beverley, Iona Man-Cheong, Shobana Shankar) and such subjects as Eurasian relations and comparative fascism ( Janis Mimura), as well as with faculty in other departments and programs, notably European Languages, Literatures and Cultures .

 6) Latin American History